RaddN/one-page-quick-checkout-for-woocommerce-pro/readme.md

 ## Frequently Asked Questions (FAQ)

 **Q: Is this plugin compatible with all WooCommerce themes?**
-A: Yes, One Page Quick Checkout for WooCommerce is designed to be compatible with most WooCommerce themes.
+A: Yes, One Page Quick Checkout for WooCommerce Pro is designed to be compatible with most WooCommerce themes.
 In case of styling conflicts, you can use the customization options to ensure proper display.

 **Q: Can I customize the appearance of the checkout popup?**
 A: Absolutely!
 The plugin offers extensive customization options for colors, button text, form layout, and more through the plugin settings page.